Pop culture’s new place in protest

 said Caitlin Kimmick, a protestor at the March 28 “No Kings” Downtown LA protest, commenting on Luffy’s relevance to Gen Z protestors.

 “One Piece” has been one of the longest ongoing manga with currently 1160 chapters in print and 1155 episodes on TV.
-It is loved for its unique cast, expansive world building and stunning fights, but also its take on real world struggles such as slavery, mental health and corrupt governments.
-In the world of “One Piece,” the Straw Hats fight against the world government, not because they are treasure hungry, but because they want to rebel against a controlling power that restricts freedom.
+It is loved for its unique cast, expansive world building, and stunning fights, but also its take on real-world struggles such as slavery, mental health and corrupt governments.
+In the world of “One Piece,” the Straw Hats fight against the world government, not because they are treasure-hungry, but because they want to rebel against a controlling power that restricts freedom.

-“There’s a character named Nico Robin who wanted them to leave her because she didn't want them to get in hurt, so in return they burned the navy flag to show they don't care, they only care for their friends,” Ernesto Ortiz, a graphic design major at Valley College, said while discussing the series.
+“There’s a character named Nico Robin who wanted them to leave her because she didn't want them to get hurt, so in return they burned the navy flag to show they don't care, they only care for their friends,” Ernesto Ortiz, a graphic design major at Valley College, said while discussing the series.

 Meme culture has also been referenced in demonstrations.
 Pepe the Frog, a meme created by visual artist Matt Furie, was first used by far-right groups in Donald Trump’s 2016 presidential campaign.
 This was until Oct.
-2, 2025 in Portland, when a protester in an inflatable frog costume got sprayed with a chemical agent by ICE.
+2, 2025, in Portland, when a protester in an inflatable frog costume got sprayed with a chemical agent by ICE.
 After this incident, Pepe became an anti-ICE symbol.

-“Well, art is political, any kind of art sends out a message, so I think it's the right place because art is political,” said Ortiz.
+“Well, art is political; any kind of art sends out a message, so I think it's the right place because art is political,” said Ortiz.